 Irvine Shares the Way

-Irvine Shares the Way is a project to improve the safety of everyone in Irvine, whether they are walking, bicycling, or driving.
-Irvine Shares the Way is a broad-based campaign, including educational materials, safety workshops, and other activities across the City of Irvine.
-The campaign will help raise awareness of traffic laws and remind residents how they can reduce the chances of a collision when they are walking, bicycling, and driving.
+Irvine Shares the Way is intended to improve the safety of everyone in Irvine, whether they are walking, bicycling, or driving.
+Irvine Shares the Way aims to raise awareness of traffic laws and remind our community how we can reduce the chances of a collision while walking, bicycling, and driving.

-- Bike - Looks for Cars and Use Cross Walks.
+- Bike - Look for Cars and Use Cross Walks.